Guandu International Nature Art Festival, 2017

 Also, I had hope to start a little research project, identify the various sounds I could record.
 Unfortunately, except a few sounds such as plants doing photosynthesis and some snails feeding on plants, I could not find anyone that could help me identify the mating calls of aquatic insects.
 Some friends doing the same kind of audio-naturalist work also abandon, the process of identification being very hard. so this time, my piece was a montage of my favorite recordings and a voice narrating the process of listening and imagining the underwater life.
 Later I hope to develop this ecological research.

-For now I can share this little selection :
+For now I can share this little selection (please download this free album, it includes a PDF booklet, donations are welcome) :

 freshwater from lakes, bogs, ponds, rivers, and stream